-1. In accordance with law, there shall be three classes of committees: (a) standing committees of the Board, (b) special or ad hoc committees of the Board, and (c) committees of the corporation.
-Membership on committees of the corporation may include faculty representatives, student representatives and such other persons as the Board may authorize.
+- There shall be three classes of committees: (a) standing committees of the Board, (b) special or ad hoc committees of the Board, and (c) committees of the corporation.
 Committee members shall serve for a one-year term or thereafter until their successors are appointed, unless the Board directs otherwise or the committee is sooner dissolved.
 Vacancies shall be filled in the manner provided for the original appointments.

-5. Executive Committee - The Executive Committee established by Section 2 of this Article shall be composed of the Chair and Vice Chairs of the Board, the President and no fewer than four other members of the Board.
+- Executive Committee - The Executive Committee shall be composed of the Chair and Vice Chairs of the Board, the President and no fewer than four other members of the Board.

-The Executive Committee shall have all the powers of the Board when that body is not in session, except such powers as are reserved to the Board by law or by these by-laws; provided however, that the Board may modify or annul any acts of the Executive
+The Executive Committee shall have all the powers of the Board when the Board is not in session, except such powers as are reserved to the Board by law or by these by-laws; provided however, that the Board may modify or annul any acts of the Executive Committee except